 Mr. Nathan Higgs

 S.T.E.M is an approach to learning and development that integrates the areas of science, technology, engineering, and maths.
-This approach will allow your child to: problem solve, build, collaborate using 21 century skills, create, explore the plethora real world problems.
+This approach will allow your child to problem solve, build, collaborate using 21st century skills, create, and explore the plethora of real world problems.

 Engineering, Technology, and Applications of Science – Designs will be conveyed through sketches and drawings.
-These representations are useful bin communicating ideas for problem solution.
-Because there is always more than one possible solution to a problem, it is useful to compare and test designs.
+These representations are useful in communicating ideas for problem solution.
+As there is always more than one possible solution to a problem, it is useful to compare and test designs.

-Engineering Design- Using simple sketch/ drawing to illustrate how the shapes of an object helps its function as needed to solve a given problem.
-Analyse data from tests of two objects design to solve the same problem to compare the strengths and weaknesses of how each performs.
+Engineering Design- Use of simple sketch/ drawing to illustrate how the shapes of an object help its function to solve a given problem, analyse data from tests of two objects’ design to solve the same problem comparing strengths and weaknesses of how each performs.

 Science and Engineering Practices- Analyse and interpret data, use mathematics and computational thinking; construct explanations and design solutions